Resources for Teaching Assistants

 Problems with Scantron:

-If you encounter problems using the machine (e.g., paper jams) please contact Elizabeth Santana and Maria Dilbert in the dept. office immediately.
+If you encounter problems using the machine (e.g., paper jams) please contact Elizabeth Aarons and Maria Dilbert in the dept. office immediately.
 Most problems can be handled on-site, but more serious problems might require that the machine be returned to the company for repair.
-So, please alert Liz and Maria of any problems in a timely manner.
+So, please alert Elizabeth Aarons and Maria of any problems in a timely manner.
 Please do not just leave the Scantron in a broken state for the next person to discover!